Step by Step Video Tutorials

 Open Brush Panel

-Open your brush menu.
+Open your brush menu from the floating panels.
 If you don’t see the Brush icon, Go under Window- Select Brushes.

 Click Open Brush Library